Interview Guide Dec 02

 - Analyze and solve business problems with a focus on understanding root causes and driving forward-looking opportunities

-- Designing new metrics and enhance existing metrics to support the future state of business processes and ensure sustainability
+- Designing new metrics and enhancing existing metrics to support the future state of business processes and ensure sustainability

 - Communicating complex analysis and insights to stakeholders and business leaders, both verbally and in writing